Want the secondhand scoop?

 A shop in Japan sells a vintage necklace to a Canadian customer valued at CA$550.
 The necklace was originally manufactured in the U.S. It has precious stones and is on Canada's list of made-in-U.S. items.
 The customer pays a 25 per cent surtax, which is $137.50.

 A U.S. shop ships a vintage platter made in Mexico to a Canadian customer and the selling price was US$190.
-The customer does not have to pay the new 25 per cent surtax because the surtax only applies to U.S.-made goods.
+The customer does not have to pay the 25 per cent surtax because the surtax only applies to U.S.-made goods.
 However, the platter may be subject to additional existing duties because its value is over CA$150.

 What vintage, antiques and secondhand goods are included in Canada’s tariffs list?